January 2019 - Traditions and Techniques of Building Stone Walls

-The first meeting of 2018 welcomed a total of 50 members and guests to the Salyards Center for the Arts.
-It was a cold winter day of about 20 degrees which was preceded by a very snowy and windy weekend.
-Compared to the bitterly cold week before, it felt like a warming trend.
+The first meeting of 2019 welcomed a total of 50 members and guests to the North Conway Community Center.
+It was a cold winter day of about 20+ degrees which was preceded by a snowy and windy weekend.

 Hospitality set out a beautiful winter skiing themed table filled with a scrumptious spread of treats and goodies.

-President, Wendy McVey reported on the many activities and projects that the club is currently involved in.
+President, Deb Holmes reported on the activities and projects that the club is currently involved in and led a discussion of same with the members.

 We had a short break, raffle prize drawing and then jumped into our featured program.